rwaskiewicz/ticket-header-from-git-branch/README.md

 ## Installation

-This hook requires bash and Node to be installed locally.
+This hook requires git, bash and Node to be installed locally.

 ### MacOS, Linux